dominicbraam/my-data/README.md

 ```

 ### API Server
-1. Assign the API_URL, API_PORT, and SECRET_TOKEN in .env
+1. Set the API_HOST, API_PORT, and SECRET_TOKEN in .env
 2. Run the server:

 ```